-Supporting Small Businesses: Support the development, and growth, and retention of small businesses.
+Supporting Small Businesses: Support the development, growth, and retention of small businesses.

 Small businesses play an essential part in growing Minneapolis’ economy.
 Since 2014, small businesses have created two out of every three new jobs in the United States.
 Over 50 percent of the 44,106 businesses in Minneapolis have four or less employees.
 Small business and entrepreneurship create an opportunity to build wealth in communities of color.
 Having an entrepreneur in a family increases family wealth by 600 percent for a Black family and 400 percent for a Latino family.
 This presents a significant opportunity to align efforts to support small business growth and development and expand opportunities for people of color start and grow businesses.

-As Minneapolis grows through entrepreneurship and small business development, existing businesses can be impacted by changing costs of rents in commercial real estate.
+As Minneapolis grows through entrepreneurship and small business development, including cultural and artistic businesses, existing businesses can be impacted by changing costs of rents in commercial real estate.
 Displacement of businesses not only results in the loss of jobs and retail, but assets that add vibrancy and social spaces for the community.
 Long-tenured businesses in the community are economic assets that contribute to the identity of a place, and this is especially true in districts and corridors that have a strong historical and cultural identity.
+Therefore, we should identify and endeavor to support the continued existence and success of these assets.

 - Continue to evaluate and enhance business technical assistance tools and programs to adapt to the changing needs of the business environment.